Scientific Name

 Description

-Agave mapisaga is a large succulent that forms rosettes of thick gray-green spiny leaves.
-The rosettes grow up to 8.2 feet (2.5 m) tall and 14.8 feet (4.5 m) in diameter.
-The leaves are up to 8.2 feet (2.5 m) long, up to 1 foot (30 cm) wide, rough to the touch, and arch upwards.
-They have few teeth along the margins and a large dark brown terminal spine.
-Mature rosette produces an up to 30 feet (9.1 m) tall flower spike, holding lateral peduncles of yellow flowers.
+Agave mapisaga is a large succulent that forms rosettes of thick gray-green leaves with few teeth along the margins and a large dark brown terminal spine.
+The rosettes can grow up to 8.2 feet (2.5 m) tall and 14.8 feet (4.5 m) in diameter.
+The leaves are rough to the touch and arch upwards, measuring up to 8.2 feet (2.5 m) long and 1 foot (30 cm) wide.

 Hardiness